cultivate-hfc/gfc-api-docs/source/includes/_questions.md

-discover_question_id | integer | The [id of the discover question](#question-id-vs-discover-question-id)  used to generate/publish this question, if collaborative question generation (Discover) is being used name | string | The question content type | string | The internal question type (e.g. prediction market, binary prediction market, opinion pool) site_id | integer | The id of the site that this question belongs to membership_id | integer | The id of the membership who created this question ends_at | datetime | The date & time that this question stops accepting forecasts description | string | The description & background information for the question
+discover_question_id | integer | The [id of the discover question](#question-id-vs-discover-question-id)  used to generate/publish this question, if collaborative question generation (Discover) is being used name | string | The question content type | string | The internal question type (e.g. prediction market, binary prediction market, opinion pool) membership_id | integer | The id of the membership who created this question ends_at | datetime | The date & time that this question stops accepting forecasts description | string | The description & background information for the question